AnomalyMatch: Discovering Rare Objects of Interest with Semi-supervised and Active Learning: Methods

 This only comprises half the loss function when training the model.
 The overall loss combines the unsupervised consistency regularisation with a supervised binary cross-entropy loss calculated using labelled data as

 We set $\lambda = 1$ in Equation \ref{eqn:loss_func} to emphasize unlabelled data contributions.
 Importantly, we find that training for fewer iterations (on the order of hundreds of iterations rather than tens of epochs) is beneficial in the human-in-the-loop setup, as prolonged training sessions risk overfitting to the initial labels.
 This is explored in more detail in the Section \ref{results_sect}.
+The \texttt{FixMatch} training strategy is applied to a pre-trained EfficientNet backbone, described in the following subsection, which allows the model to reach high classification accuracy with far fewer training iterations and labelled examples than training from scratch.